opynfinance/GammaProtocol/docs/contracts-documentation/libs/SignedConverter.md

 ### Function `uintToInt(uint256 a) → int256 internal`

-convert an unsigned integer to signed integer
+convert an unsigned integer to a signed integer

 #### Parameters:

-- `a`: uint to convert into a signed integer.
+- `a`: uint to convert into a signed integer

 #### Return Values:

-- the converted signed integer.
+- converted signed integer

 ### Function `intToUint(int256 a) → uint256 internal`

-convert a signed integer to unsigned integer
+convert a signed integer to an unsigned integer

 #### Parameters:

-- `a`: int to convert into an unsigned integer.
+- `a`: int to convert into an unsigned integer

 #### Return Values:

-- the converted unsigned integer.
+- converted unsigned integer